-As surprising as it might seem, your demur domesticated cat comes from a long line of carnivores.
+As surprising as it might seem, your house cat comes from a long line of carnivores.
 This means that your feline friend needs a strict diet of protein to thrive.

-Wild cats survive on a protein-packed diet of meat that is low in carbs and fats.
+Wild cats survive on a protein-packed diet of prey that is low in carbs and fats.
 This is why lean, fresh, and organic turkey makes a great treat for your cat.

-When served in moderation, small pieces of turkey can benefit your cat’s health and wellbeing.
-Turkey is an excellent source of protein for cats, which satisfied the bulk of your pet’s nutritional needs.
+When served in moderation, small pieces of turkey can be a great treat or addition to your cat’s diet.
+Turkey is an excellent source of protein for cats, which satisfies the bulk of your pet’s nutritional needs.
 Turkey also contains taurine.
-This essential amino acid can boost your cat’s visionary and dietary health.
-Other important nutrients for cats such as zinc, niacin, vitamin B6 and B12, and selenium are all also present in turkey.
+This essential amino acid is critical for your cat’s sight, digestion, and heart muscle function.
+Other important nutrients for cats, such as zinc, niacin, vitamin B6 and B12, and selenium, are all also present in turkey meat.

 Is Turkey Bad for Cats?

-If you decide to feed your cat turkey, always feed her fresh, organic, and season-free pieces of cooked and skinned turkey breast.
+If you decide to feed your cat turkey, always feed them plain, fresh, and season-free pieces of cooked and skinned turkey meat.

 How to Feed Your Cat Turkey

-If you want to treat your cat to some turkey, always give her lean, fresh, roasted turkey that doesn’t have any seasonings.
-Avoid giving her bones or skin.
-Don’t feed your cat dark turkey meat.
+If you want to treat your cat to some turkey, always give them lean, fresh, plain, and cooked turkey meat that doesn’t have any seasonings.
+Avoid deep-fried and deli turkey, and do not feed them bones or turkey skin.

-While your cat can safely eat turkey, you shouldn’t go feeding her every type of turkey available on the market.
+While your cat can safely eat turkey, you shouldn’t go feeding them every type of turkey available on the market.
 Only feed your cat small pieces of clean, unseasoned, skinned, and lean turkey in moderation.
-Never feed her seasoned turkey, deli or ground turkey, raw meat, or turkey skin or bones.
+Never feed them seasoned turkey, deli or ground turkey, raw meat, or turkey skin or bones.

-Next time you make a turkey sandwich, treat your kitty with a small piece of your favorite meat!
+Your cat thrives on a complete and balanced diet specially formulated for them; however, don’t worry if next time you make a turkey sandwich you treat your kitty with a small piece of your favorite meat!